 TOO: An Orientation of Spirit embraces the original premise (stated above) of art as a vehicle for empathy and utilizes the power of the narrative image to inspire understanding and compassion.
 My art is the means in which I honor my former students and communicate my desire to take on their struggle as my own.

 The exhibition includes a 6’x17’ polyptych containing twenty-six 18”x18”oil canvases, an installation of twelve acrylic painted canvases (20”x20”, 24”x20”), twenty-six watercolor portraits (10”x8”, 16”x12”, and 20”x16”), and eleven oil paintings (six: 30”x40” five: 24”x18” to 36”x24”).

-from newsprint, is incorporated into each portrait in acknowledgment of the Black Lives Matter movement mission statement: “We affirm our existence.
+The attributes, initially a hope and dream of African ancestors is now the mission statement of the Black Lives Matter movement, displayed above the gallery of portraits: “We affirm our existence.
 We affirm our right to not only live, but to thrive—to exist in a world where our humanity is seen and honored.
 We organize to realize a world in which our faiths are held in esteem, our identities are respected, and our families are prioritized.
 We deserve a world in which our children are protected, our Earth is sacred, and we are given a fair chance to decide our fates.

 The Six 30”x40” oil paintings pictured below address the pain of

-contemporary narratives portray the underlying prejudice of “All Lives Matter,” the emotional toll of the deaths of African Americans, and the kneeling of NFL football players in response to those deaths.
+contemporary narratives portray: 1. the underlying prejudice of “All Lives Matter,” 2. the emotional toll of the deaths of African Americans, and 3. the kneeling of NFL football players in response to those deaths.